-Converse Rubber Tracks is a worldwide family of community-based professional recording studios providing emerging musicians with free studio time.
-Artists record at no cost while maintaining the rights to their own music.
+Converse Rubber Tracks is a global family of community-based professional recording studios.
+Emerging musicians of all genres can apply for free studio time.
+If selected, artists record at no cost while maintaining the rights to their own music.

 Bent Shapes formed in 2009 under the original name Girlfriends and quickly established themselves on the Boston indie scene with their frequent live performances.
 After a name change in 2012, they released their debut LP Feels Weird, introducing the rest of the country to their brand of blissfully jaded pop rock.